 Before a vaccine is approved or authorized, the manufacturer must first complete enrollment in its clinical trials and monitor patients for a pre-determined period.
 Pharmaceutical manufacturers like Pfizer and Moderna are currently working through this process with clinical trial sites like MMC and CRA to provide an authorized vaccine to children as soon as possible.

 “Meharry is proud to be part of this important pediatric clinical trial process with Clinical Research Associates,” said Dr. James Hildreth, president and CEO of Meharry Medical College.
-“The vaccines that are in use today against COVID-19 have proven themselves more than effective for us as adults.
+“The vaccines that are in use today against COVID-19 have proven themselves very effective for us as adults.
 Yet COVID-19 knows no age boundaries, and our children are the most precious things in our lives—how much more should we commit ourselves to guarding them from this pandemic as they return to school rooms across America?
 Clinical trials are the only way we can safely get to that point.”

 The collaboration has already begun.
 Currently, patients in CRA’s pediatric trial receive vaccines that are mixed using MMC laboratory equipment, which has allowed additional patients to enroll in the study.
 Moving forward, the organizations will continue to share resources and strategies to educate and enroll clinical trial participants.